 Provides a fundamental orientation regarding what computers are and what they can do.
 Topics include computer hardware, data input and output, data representation, auxiliary storage, data files, operating systems, and application of software.
-Students receive some hands-on experience in the computer lab with various computer software.

 ACTS Equivalency Course ID: CPSI 1003

 CIS 1034: COMPUTER MAINTENANCE